dayanisc7709/apcsa-freedom-project/blog/entry06.md

 ### Takeaways from my in-class presentation

-I think my presentation in class was a little less nerve-wrecking than last time.
+My presentation in class was a little less nerve-wrecking than how the last time felt.
 I had prepared what I wanted to say in advance and recited it multiple times.
 This time I think I did a better job at that, so that's what eased my nerves more.
-Not only that, but I'm pretty sure I had more eye contact this time as well, which helped me keep more of the audience's attention.
+Not only that, but I'm pretty sure I had more eye contact with people this time as well, which helped me keep more of the audience's attention.
+Although, I did need more

 ### Takeaways from my EXPO Elevator Pitch